Campus Sustainability4 March 2019

 According to bright yellow posters plastered across the campus, mixed recycling bins can recycle everything from paper, and steel cans to takeaway food containers and disposable coffee cups.

-However, the University’s own sustainability unit, Sustainable Campus, have included in their FAQ page that these bins are not able to recycle takeaway coffee cups.
+However, since late last year, the University’s own sustainability unit, Sustainable Campus, have included in their FAQ page that these bins are not able to recycle takeaway coffee cups.

 Despite this, the University continues to advertise false information online, at the time of writing.

-“I don’t think the Uni was maliciously trying to ‘lie’ about the cups being recyclable, but I would imagine the real issue is communication between the various institutional arms of the University,” added Turton.
+“I don’t think the Uni was maliciously trying to ‘lie’ about the cups being recyclable, but I would imagine the real issue is communication between the various institutional arms of the University,” added Turton and Simpson.

 As per UMSU regulations, printouts needed to be made from 100 per cent recycled paper, and since the University had made the announcement in March, Le Couteur went to the Baillieu Library instead of the usual stop at Officeworks.